 The results showed that the U-shaped brush was significantly worse than either the electric or the manual toothbrush and also not significantly different than not brushing at all.

-This result is corroborated by a second study that evaluated this toothbrush type relative to others using a set of fake teeth that were dirtied up.
+This result is corroborated by a second study that evaluated this toothbrush type relative to others, using a set of fake teeth that were dirtied up.
 The researchers were able to evaluate how much of the dirt was removed by the toothbrush.
 Relative to the other two toothbrushes, this one was a big failure at removing the dirt-plaque.
+Consistent with this finding, a randomized trial with dental students showed that the U-shaped toothbrushes were a failure.

 So, what do these companies mean by “data-backed”?
 I looked at the study that is cited on at least one website (you can see it here).
-This is an internal company study, with a confusing and typo-filled write-up, that purports to show that the auto-toothbrush is 27 times as effective as the manual toothbrush when used among kids.
-The reason for this large difference is that the manual toothbrushing treatment didn’t seem to work at all here — no details are provided, so I’m thinking perhaps the kids just were not given good instructions about brushing?
+This is an internal company study, with a confusing and typo-filled write-up, that purports to show that the auto-toothbrush is 27 times as effective as the manual toothbrush when used on kids.
+The reason for this large difference is that the manual toothbrushing treatment didn’t seem to work at all here, which is not consistent with what we know about teeth in general.
+There are not enough details provided to evaluate this beyond saying it is unimpressive.

 Bottom line: I’m afraid these products really do not have data backing from reliable published sources.
 I’m sorry!
 I guess the best I have for you is YouTube.